Mattkratz19/CIS-1051-Final-Project/Status Report.md

 #### What have you not done for your project yet?

-I have yet to add obstacles likes spikes and projectiles the player has to dodge.
+I have yet to add power ups and obstacles likes spikes and projectiles the player has to dodge.

 #### What problems, if any, have you encountered?